ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 </TabItem>
 </Tabs>

-Thus, we have the following objects that we want to send: `seqno`, `keys`, `internal message`.
-Now we need to create a message for our wallet and store the data in this message in the sequence which was at the beginning of the tutorial:
+Therefore, the `seqno`, `keys`, and `internal message` need to be sent.
+Now we need to create a [message](/develop/smart-contracts/messages) for our wallet and store the data in this message in the sequence used at the beginning of the tutorial.
+This is accomplished as follows:

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">